 What is the expected longevity of a bath re-enamelling?

-The new surface of your bath will last for many years.
+The restored surface of your bath will remain in excellent condition for many years.
 I’ll show you the best cleaning techniques to maintain the shiny and smooth finish of your bath.
 All of my work is guaranteed for 12 months for your peace of mind.

 1) Call me today for my expert evaluation.